jviteMx/AMDCapstone/README/README.md

 3) Run app.py in an IDE of your choice
 4) Follow the link that is generated by running app.py

-### Running analyze.py

 ## Maintenace guide

 The current libraries that are programed for use are FFT, Rand and Blas
-Any other library that is desired to be included requires the creation of a new parser as well as adapting the dashboar and database to accept these new libraries
+Any other library that is desired to be included requires adapting the dashboard.
+The current dashboard can only make simple `x`, `y` plots for line and bar graphs for new libraries when the x and y are specified when calling the activate_process method of `pargo.template.LibrarySuiteProcessor` derived class.

-### Adding new ROCm libraries to the parser package
+### Processing new ROCM libraries

-parser-mongo-library  ->> library -->> pargo -->>  template.py
+For libraries that are not already implemented (ie, not fft, rand or blas), a new class needs to be created that inherits from the base class `LibrarySuiteProcessor` that is in the `template` module.
+The `process_data` method of the base class must be overridden and implemented to do the processing.
+Check the docstrings of the class and method for more information on this.
+Also refer to the implemented derived classes to see examples.

+After overriding this method, the derived class can be instantiated and the `activate_process` method can be called with the needed argument values.
+Note that you must provide information for all necessary arguments.
+Refer to the docstring.

 ### Adding new functionalities to dash
+Depending on the library suite, there could be a need for customization of the plots.
+To customize, You have to make a new version of the application.
+In this version, you can add the custom plots to the `visuals.py` module.
+Note that there is no admin for the dashboard so all additional information needed in the database must be provided by `pargo`.
+Hence pargo could also be modified accordingly.

 ### Updating the database